 NIAID, through the CoVPN, is supporting Phase 3 clinical trials of COVID-19 vaccine candidates from AstraZeneca (AZD1222) and Novavax (NVX-CoV2373).
 AstraZeneca's AZD1222 COVID-19 vaccine candidate uses a chimpanzee adenovirus-vectored vaccine approach developed by researchers at the University of Oxford in collaboration with scientists at NIAID's Rocky Mountain Laboratories.
-AstraZeneca has reported promising results from their international Phase 3 clinical trial of AZD1222; data from the U.S. trial of AZD1222 are pending.
+On March 25, 2021, AstraZeneca announced an updated interim analysis of AZD1222 reporting that the vaccine candidate was 76 percent effective at preventing symptomatic COVID-19, including 85 percent effective in participants aged 65 years and over.
+Importantly, the efficacy of AZD1222 against severe COVID-19 disease was reported to be 100 percent.